-Shakespeare Salt Tripod– Shakespeare are a very well known name in UK sea fishing and their Salt brand has proved extremely popular with its combination of high quality and good value.
-Their Salt Tripod collapses to around 4ft in length for transportation and storage but extends up to 204cm (6½ft), making it ideal for UK anglers.
-It also features locking stabilising arms which ensure it stays secure and stable even in high winds and harsh conditions.
+Shakespeare Salt Beach Rod Rest– Shakespeare are a very well known name in UK sea fishing and their Salt brand has proved extremely popular with its combination of high quality and good value.
+Their Salt Rest/Tripod collapses to around 4ft in length for transportation and storage but extends up to 204cm (6½ft), making it ideal for UK sea fishing.
+It also features slide locking stabilising arms which ensure it stays secure and stable even in high winds and harsh conditions.
 It is adjustable, can accommodate two rods and is made out of lightweight but robust aluminum and in a black/blue powder coated finish.
-Click here to view and buy his tripod retails for up to £60 but is often available with substantial discounts.
+Click here to view and buy his tripod retails for up to £60 from Amazon.

 Sand Spike Rod Holder